 Belgium is a relatively small country in the heart of Europe, with an open, international and competitive economy.
-According to the 2023 KOF Globalisation Index which measures the openness of a country by assessing the economic, political and social dimensions of globalisation, Belgium is the second most globalised country in the world.
+According to the 2024 KOF Globalisation Index, which measures the openness of a country by assessing the economic, political and social dimensions of globalisation, Belgium is the third most globalized country in the world.

 The stable political and economic environment in Belgium creates a reliable place to do business.
-Many multinational enterprises base their operations in Belgium, for instance by means of a European or regional headquarter, a shared service centre, a customer care centre, a distribution and logistics centre or an R&D facility.
+Many multinational enterprises base their operations in Belgium, for instance, by means of a European or regional headquarter, a shared service center, a customer care center, a distribution and logistics center or an R&D facility.

-Belgium also hosts the EU, NATO and other international organisations.
+Belgium also hosts the EU, NATO and other international organizations.
 This ensures a strong presence of lobby groups, diplomats and press.